Loe-zou/Final-Project/README.md

     ## fitting model and testing

-## Now print new data set to a result variable and peak the head
+## Print new data set to a result variable and peak the head

 ``` r
 res <- results(DES_dataset)